 In addition we have specific programmes aimed at developing our talent and future leaders which include:

 - Future Leaders Network – development for high potential junior/middle managers and emerging talent

-We carefully monitor progression of women in our company by, amongst other things, tracking how many women work in our operational areas and are developing into leadership roles.
-One way in which we do this is by tracking the percentage of female team leaders, which currently stands at 29%.
-This reflects the percentage of women in the business overall and is an improvement over previous years.
+We carefully monitor progression of women in our Company by, amongst other things, tracking how many women work in our operational areas and are developing into leadership roles.
+One way in which we do this is by tracking the percentage of female team leaders, which currently stands at 29%, which reflects the percentage of women in the business overall and is an improvement over previous years.

-Over the past couple of years, the result of this work has begun to manifest itself at our most senior leadership team level (the Group Leadership Team).
-Since 2017, the percentage of women has increased from 14% to 27% – a much better reflection of the gender split across our organisation.
+Over the past couple of years the result of this work is beginning to manifest itself at our most senior leadership team level (the Group Leadership Team) where since 2017 the percentage of women has increased from 14% to 27% – a much better reflection of the gender split across our organisation.

 Flexible working and family friendly policies

-If we are to tackle some of the challenges that underpin the gender pay gap, we need to make it as easy as possible for women AND men to balance the challenges of family life with work; in particular after the birth or adoption of a child or when faced with caring for relatives with long term health conditions or who are elderly.
+If we are to tackle some of the challenges that underpin the gender pay gap we need to make it as easy as possible for women AND men to balance the challenges of family life with work; in particular after the birth or adoption of a child, or when faced with caring for older relatives or those with long-term health conditions.

 We recognised this many years ago and, in addition to part-time and working from home policies, we introduced a Flexible Working Policy long before it became a legal requirement.
 This enables both men and women to request working patterns and arrangements that enable them to meet the demands of their home life alongside their role in Unipart.

 These policies are a strong retention tool and make a significant contribution to improving retention of valuable skills across our organisation.